magento/magento2-samples/sample-module-command/README.md

 This sample module creates two new command-line commands:

-*   `magento example:check-active-modules` (displays the list of enabled modules)
+*   `magento example:modules:check-active` (displays the list of enabled modules)
 *   `magento example:greeting` (displays a greeting)

 You can use this sample module as an example to create your own custom commands.

 <h2 id="over">Overview</h2>
-As with all other Magento command-line utilities, you run this sample command from the `<your Magento install dir>bin` directory.
+As with all other Magento command-line utilities, you run this sample command from the `<your Magento install dir>/bin` directory.
 For more information, see the <a href="http://devdocs.magento.com/guides/v2.0/install-gde/install/cli/install-cli.html#instgde-install-cli-first" target="_blank">Magento Installation Guide</a>.

 Before you begin, make sure you understand the following: